kindyluv/Credit-Card-Validator/README.md

 ## Running the React.js Application

-1. Navigate to the frontend directory.
+1. Navigate to the creditCardValidator directory.
 2. Run `cd creditCardValidator/frontend`.
 3. Run `yarn` to resolve your dependencies.
 4. Run `yarn run start` to start the frontend application.